-- F-1 visa international students must have the third page of their I-20 signed by a university DSO before traveling outside of the United States.
+- F-1 visa international students must have a valid signature in the Travel Endorsement

+section on page 2 of your I-20 form by a university DSO before traveling outside of

 - Before leaving you must check to make sure that your student visa will still be valid

 upon re-entry into the U.S. If not, you will need to apply for a new visa prior to